Pathoschild/smapi-mod-dump/source/~NormanPCN/LongerFenceLife/README.md

  1.1.0
  Added a fence life display overlay and tooltip.
 Uses a keybind to activate.
  Spanish translation added.
 Thanks.
 Yllelder B.

+ 1.2.0
+ Now compatible with spouse fence repair.
+ Now compatible with the Smart Building Mod.

+ 1.3.0
+ GMCM interface now displays game years for config.

+ 1.3.1
+ Added vanilla life to GMCM interface as a reference.